Introduction

 Legacy and Significance

-The Berlin Airlift was a turning point in the Cold War and marked the first major crisis between the United States and the Soviet Union.
-It highlighted the determination to protect and preserve the freedom of West Berlin and became a symbol of hope and resilience.
+Covington also regards the Berlin Airlift as the significant episode in the Cold War because it was the first major conflict between the United States and the Soviet Union.
+And it stressed the intention to safeguard and maintain the freedom of West Berlin and as such became a symbol of hope.

 Conclusion